Berlin Wall Trail a surreal journey into city's past

 PEDALING ALONG THE "DEATH STRIP"

-In summer months, flocks of cyclists can be seen pedaling along the trail, especially along the 43 km (27 miles) of the "death strip" that snaked its way through the inner city.
+In summer months, flocks of cyclists can be seen pedalling along the trail, especially along the 43 km (27 miles) of the "death strip" that snaked its way through the inner city.

 Some hardy souls venture around the entire length of the trial in a day or two, and on August 20 a group of marathoners will run the distance in a race expected to last about 30 hours.